EndermanSUPREME/myKali_Scripts/CTF-Handle.md

 ### Side Portions:
 - You may need to perform phishing attacks, `swaks` is a useful phishing command
 - Binary exploiting can occur sometimes, bin-exploiting can sometimes be painful
-- Incase youre dealing with domains where maybe you have password-resets being sent or various other sensitive data, it does not hurt to look into the DNS services being used incase you can perform a takeover to Man-in-the-Middle capture sensitive data
+- Incase youre dealing with domains where maybe you have password-resets being sent or various other sensitive data,<br>
+it does not hurt to look into the DNS services being used incase you can perform a takeover to Man-in-the-Middle capture sensitive data
-- MITM Attacks are useful when you know for certain data is being sent from point A -> B and you're able to get in between the connection and feed the data through yourself : `A -> YOU -> B`
+- MITM Attacks are useful when you know for certain data is being sent from point A -> B and you're able to get in between<br>
+the connection and feed the data through yourself : `A -> YOU -> B`
 - Try many types of payloads concerning LFI, Bypasses, etc. Sometimes Blacklists can be also bypassed

 ### You have Credentials?: